gvwilson/sensibleadventures/iffy/iffy.md

-The ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had briefly been fashionable ten years before.
+The ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had briefly and unfortunately been popular ten years before.
 He put it back on and smiled at Aunt Naggie.
 "Well?
 Would you let this man take you dancing?"